-You just opened the washer and everything has blue streaks.
+You were in a hurry and didn't take time to sort the laundry before tossing it in the washer.
+Now everything has blue streaks.
 Why?
-When you tossed all your clothes in the washer together, those new blue jeans released dye and now your yellow t-shirt is green.
+When you washed jeans and light colored tees together, those new blue jeans released dye and now your yellow t-shirt is streaked with blue and looks kinda green.

 There is some science and history to the salt and vinegar stories.
-When you dye cotton yarn or fabrics, salt in the dye bath does help the dye absorb into the fibers instead of staying suspended in the water.
-For wool or nylon, vinegar does help the dye absorb into the fibers.
+When cotton yarn or fabrics are dyed, salt is added to the dye bath as a mordant to help the fibers absorb the dye, For wool or nylon, the acid in vinegar acts as a mordant in the dye bath to help the fibers absorb dye.
 But neither is a dye fixative for already dyed fabric or fibers.

-So, what can be done?
-There are commercial dye fixatives that can be purchased for home use.
-Brand names include Retayne and Rit Dye Fixative.
-However, these are intended for use by artists and companies that dye fabrics and understand the type of dye they are using.
-These should be used when dyeing fabrics with a "store-bought" dye like Rit or when dyeing fabrics and fibers with natural dyes you have created from plants.
+However, these are intended for use by artists and small companies that dye fabrics and understand the type of dye they are using.
+These should be used when dyeing fabrics at home with a commerical dye like Rit or when dyeing fabrics and fibers with natural dyes you have created from plants.

-- Test any questionable garment before washing with other clothes.
+- Test any questionable garment to be sure it is colorfast before washing with other clothes.

-- Do not rely on detergents and color catcher cloths that claim to trap dye.
+- Do not rely on detergents and color catcher cloths that promise to trap dye.
 They are not reliable and you may still end up with pink underwear.

-- Use cold water when washing - and always for rinsing - which will help the color last longer.
+- Use cold water when washing and rinsing to help the color last longer.

 - Sort your clothing carefully and correctly before loading the clothes washer.

-- Incorrect dying techniques during manufacturing and poor quality dye
+- Incorrect dyeing techniques used during manufacturing and poor quality dye.

-- An excess of unattached dye left in the product because the dye was not properly rinsed out during the dying process
+- An excess of unattached dye left in the product because the dye was not properly rinsed out during the dyeing process.

-- The manufacturer has not used fixative or mordant to bind the dye to the fabric
+- The manufacturer has not used a fixative or mordant to bind the dye to the fabric.

-- Rough treatment of the fabric due to overcrowding the washer, using harsh detergents, washing in hard water can cause micro-breakages in the fibers and lead to the release of dye.
+- Control rough treatment of the fabric by not overcrowding the washer, skipping harsh detergents, and avoid washing in hard water that can cause micro-breakages in the fibers and lead to the release of dye.

-- Overuse of bleaching products, too much exposure to the sun and excessive heat can cause fabrics to fade and release dye.
+- Avoid overuse of bleaching products, too much exposure to the sun, and excessive heat that can cause fabrics to fade and release dye.